unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 - Voting in the accumulator
     -  For each edge point and for each θ value, find the nearest $ρ$ value and increment that index in the accumulator.
 - Peak finding
-    - Local maxima in the accumulator indicates the parameters of the most prominent lines in the input image.
+    - Local maxima in the accumulator indicate the parameters of the most prominent lines in the input image.

 ```python